Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War Story: The Hidden Lien Battle in San Antonio, Texas 78237

 The trouble began a month after closing when Jessica received a notice from a local contractor, Big Tex Roofing, claiming an unpaid debt of $15,432.
 The lien had been placed on the property before Jessica’s purchase but was not disclosed during the closing process.
-Jessica contacted the seller, Martin Hayes, who insisted he had settled all debts prior to sale, claiming the lien was a clerical error by the contractor.
+Jessica contacted the seller, the claimant, who insisted he had settled all debts prior to sale, claiming the lien was a clerical error by the contractor.

 When negotiations failed, Jessica filed for arbitration in July 2023 under the rules of the Texas Real Estate Commission (TREC).
-Her claim demanded the seller reimburse her the lien amount plus legal fees, totaling $20,000, arguing breach of contract and failure to disclose encumbrances.
-Martin Hayes counterclaimed that Jessica had waived liability by accepting the title as is and that the contractor had failed to notify him properly before placing the lien.
+Her claim demanded the seller reimburse her the lien amount plus legal fees, totaling $20,000, arguing breach of contract and failure to disclose encumbrances. the claimant counterclaimed that Jessica had waived liability by accepting the title as is and that the contractor had failed to notify him properly before placing the lien.

 Meanwhile, Martin’s defense leaned heavily on correspondence between Big Tex Roofing and the title company, suggesting the contractor neglected proper notification, thus invalidating the lien.
 The arbitrator analyzed Texas Property Code provisions regarding lien notices and the seller’s duties under real estate disclosure laws.